 Cell phone use while driving – particularly text messaging – increases the likelihood of an injury accident significantly.
-For instance, one study found that a young driver’s reaction time can be so retarded by cell phone use that he will behave with the torpidity of a 70-year old.
+For instance, one study found that a young driver’s reaction time can be so slowed by cell phone use that they will behave with the torpidity of a 70-year old.
 Here’s another stunning statistic: nearly half of all drivers under the age of 18 admit to cell phone use as well as texting while driving.
 Here’s another, possibly equally disturbing, statistic: driver distraction can amplify the risk of injury accidents and may be a factor in half of all car accidents on U.S. roads.
 In 2009, the National Highway Traffic Safety Administration (NHTSA) estimated that approximately 5,500 fatalities on U.S. roads could be linked to distracted driving.

 What Distractions Can Endanger You?

 Cell phone use is not the only kind of distraction behind the wheel, however.
 Other distractions include: